RexOps/Rex/CONTRIBUTING.md

 If something comes up that is not a good fit for the templates, that's probably already an early indicator that it should be discussed more closely.
 In this case please [contact us](https://www.rexify.org/support/index.html) first, or at least provide a reasoning about why the template had to be ignored in that specific case.

+### Rex core vs extending Rex

+Strictly speaking the core competency of Rex is to execute commands, manage files, define tasks, and orchestrate their execution.

+Rex gained lots of other capabilities over time, and historically many of them landed in core as well.
+But it is often possible to extend Rex by only minimally changing the core, if at all.
+For example this includes adding support to:

+- manage new operating systems
+- new shell types
+- new virtualization methods
+- new cloud providers

+It is highly encouraged to add such new capabilities via their own extension modules outside the core.
+If in doubt, please check some of the common scenarios below, or [contact us](https://www.rexify.org/support/index.html).

 ### Cross platform support